 Parents of new students take note!

-There will be an Orientation for Parents of New Students in the fall.
+There will be an Orientation for Parents of New Students on Tuesday, August 30 at 7:00 – 8:30 pm in the Performing Arts Center.
 Please plan to join us for an overview of what to expect during your son/daughter’s first year in college.

 As a parent of a future Sussex County Community College student, you play a critical role in the enrollment process for your son or daughter.
 While this may feel overwhelming for the first time college student (and for you), we believe that when all members of the family are informed, the process is much easier.
 Parents should focus a few key areas when helping your son or daughter make decisions about higher education.